BackReturn Home

 Any part of a system may itself be considered as a system - a subsystem - with its own internal parts and interactions. [...]
 Similarly, any system is likely to be part of a larger system that it influences and that influences it.

 There are eight "levels of organization" addressed within Living Systems Theory.
-They are nested inside of one another, from the microscopically small to the macrocosmically large:
+They are nested inside of one another, from small to large:

 1. Cells